WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Meadow.Foundation

 We've added a new driver for the Veml7700 light sensor and improved the performance of the Max7219 driver.

-#### New Peripheral Drivers

-We've published eight new drivers:
+You can find an example of the Max7219 in action in the [Meadow Samples GitHub repo](https://github.com/WildernessLabs/Meadow_Samples/tree/master/Source/MeadowSamples/Meadow.Foundation/Tetris).

 ## Beta 3.8